rsarvar1a/pquirks/README.md

 ```

 You are required to only provide two implementations, which are `Rule::description()` and `Rule::test(word, history)`.
 There are some string utilities built into the framework, which can be found in `src/String.h`.
+Optionally, if your
+rule works with the history's state, you can initialize the state in `Rule::initialize(history)` and provide an output
+format in `Rule::print_state(out, history)`.

 For example, here is the full implementation for `SumOfOrdsLastRejected`: